gundurraga/TextAnalysis-API/README.md

-# TextAnalysis API
+# TextAnalysis API [DEPRECATED]

+**IMPORTANT: This project is no longer maintained and has been deprecated.
+It is provided as-is for historical reference only.**

-TextAnalysis API is a robust, Python-based API for natural language processing tasks.
-It provides endpoints for text analysis including language detection, sentiment analysis, offensive language detection, named entity recognition, text summarization, and topic extraction.
+TextAnalysis API was a Python-based API for natural language processing tasks.
+It provided endpoints for text analysis including language detection, sentiment analysis, offensive language detection, named entity recognition, and text summarization.

+## Deprecation Notice

+This project has been deprecated as it is no longer considered very useful in its current form.
+Future approaches will explore using a single large language model (LLM) to achieve similar functionalities, specifically using LLaMA 3.1 8B.
+For up-to-date NLP solutions, please check Hugging Face's model hub and libraries.

 ## Features